chhiara/git-annex-tutorial/README.md

   (checksum...) ok
   (recording state in git...)
 ```
-Similarly we can get also whole folders:
+Similarly, we can get also whole folders:

 ```shell
 $ git annex get test/case_4/*
 ```

 ### drop files
-To free the space in UniServer it may be necessary to delete some data.
+It may be necessary to delete some data to free space in UniServer.
 This can be easily done with the <code>drop</code> command.
 ```shell
 $ git annex drop brain_mask_reg_FMRIB58_FA_1mm.nii.gz
 ```
 After this command, the symbolic link is again broken, and points as before to a non-existing file, until the file is added.
 The dropping is a safe operation since, before removing a file,  git-annex checks if in the other repositories the file is still present.
-For instance, if we go to my-desktop's repository, the local repository and we try to drop the same file dropped also in UniServer's repository, we get this message:
+For instance, if we go to my-desktop's repository, the local repository and we try to drop the same file we just dropped in UniServer's repository, we get this message:
 ```shell
 $ git annex drop brain_mask_reg_FMRIB58_FA_1mm.nii.gz